 - Highly educational – Teach toddlers about anatomy and help to develop fine motor skills.
 Older children benefit from imaginative, nurturing play.

 - Grows with your child – This is an excellent doll for babies and preschoolers alike.

-- Loads of accessories available.
+- Loads of accessories and clothing available.